 Different social media in China serve different purposes.
 Chinese consumers are usually active on more than one platform.
 Therefore, it is critical for brands to ensure their presence at important touchpoints as well as a smooth customer journey across multiple platforms.

-That says, Little Red Book alone isn’t optimal but Little Red Book in connection with Weibo or Wechat would make sure that brands follow and guide customers throughout their buying journey.
+Little Red Book alone isn’t optimal but Little Red Book in connection with Weibo or Wechat would make sure that brands follow and guide customers throughout their buying journey.
 Weibo is a micro-blogging platform that has a massive customer base sharing and talking about anything.

 Posts on Weibo gain large publicity and can reach millions of viewers.
 Meanwhile, WeChat has the advantage of allowing customers to reach you directly and personally.
 It helps with customer relationship maintenance and enhancement.